-Serum: Typically applied after toner and before moisturizer, serum is a great vehicle for you to integrate your "actives" into your skincare routine.
-Pick one with Vitamin C, an antioxidant that defends your skin from environmental stressors—such as UV and pollution—as well as offering up some brightening effects.
+Serum: Typically applied after toner and before moisturizer, a serum is a great vehicle for you to integrate your actives into your skincare routine.
+“Look for ingredients such as Vitamin C, Alpha Arbutin, and Resveratrol, which are all natural plant-based pigment lighteners,” advises Dr Anita.
 Hyaluronic acid (HA), the best hydrating ingredient going, should be in there too.
-Amazingly so, The Ordinary Vitamin C Suspension 23% + HA Spheres 2%, contains both active ingredients and costs under $6.

 Night skincare routine

 Cleanser: "Double cleanse your skin at night," Dr. Sadowski recommends.
-"This ensures that you're removing all makeup, grime, bacteria, and pollutants from your skin and allows for better product penetration," he adds.
-Use something to first remove makeup, such as micellar water, which is fast, effective, and non-greasy (Garnier Skin Micellar Cleansing Water is a crowd-pleaser).
-Then you need an actual balm, oil, gel, cream or foaming cleanser (choose the formulation you prefer) to get the real grime of the day out of your skin.
-Lather it up with warm water on your face, then remove with a terry face cloth or a splash of cooler water.
-We have a roundup of the best cleansers of all time to help narrow down the search.
+"This ensures you're removing all makeup, grime, bacteria, and pollutants from your skin and allows for better product penetration," he adds.
+Use something to first remove makeup, such as micellar water, which is fast, effective, and non-greasy.
+Then you need a balm, oil, gel, or cream cleanser (choose the formulation you prefer) to get the real grime of the day out of your skin.
+Lather it up with warm water on your face, then remove with a terry face cloth or a splash of cool water.
+Read our roundup of the best cleansers to help narrow down the search.

 Serum: Time for the big guns, a.k.a. retinol.
-This potent line-reducing, skin-smoothing active is probably the most effective skincare ingredient out there, but can definitely cause irritation for some beginners, so start off with a low concentration a few nights a week and build up your tolerance.
+The best retinol creams and serums are potent line-reducing, skin-smoothers.
+Retinol is probably the most effective skincare ingredient out there, but can definitely cause irritation for some beginners, so start off with a low concentration a few nights a week and build up your tolerance.
 "Begin using gentle products with retinyl acetate on alternate days to help improve the signs of aging and uneven pigmentation," Dr. Sadowski says.
-The gradual-release formula of La Roche-Posay Retinol B3 Serum makes it a great starter buy.

-Eye cream: Optional, but if you're worried about the area or are starting to notice yourself get puffy eyes more often, use something light that contains caffeine, such as The Inkey List Caffeine Eye Cream, to de-puff and brighten.
+Eye cream: Optional, but if you're worried about the area or are starting to notice puffy eyes more often, use something light that contains caffeine.
 You can also go a more intense route, depending on need.
-"Invigorate your skincare routine with an eye cream with Growth Factors and retinyl acetate to help reduce fine lines, dark circles, and puffiness," Dr. Sadowski recommends.
+"Invigorate your skincare routine with an eye cream with growth factors and retinyl acetate to help reduce fine lines, dark circles, and puffiness," Dr. Sadowski recommends.

 Skincare routine for your 40s(opens in new tab)